ThinkR-open/gitlabr/CONTRIBUTING.md

 ## Setup a local development environment

-If you want to run the test suite locally, you need to setup a a Gitlab instance for testing.
+If you want to run the test suite locally, you need to setup a Gitlab instance for testing.
 Then, in the file `tests/environment.yml` configuration variables are recorded about how to connect to the gitlab instance. [tests/environment.yml.example](tests/environment.yml.example) contains an example configuration for a server that is, however, not publicly available for a testing.

 ## How to create a test server